ElektronikaDonBosco/Blind-eye/README.md

 ```

-Each time to run the container follow the next steps:
+Each time you want to run the container follow the next steps:

 ```bash
 cd jetson-inference